rdebath/mcchost/Readme.md

 Compile the sources using the `make` command.

-On a Debian or Ubuntu based system (Any CPU) you may need to install dependancies using the command
+On a Debian or Ubuntu based system (Any CPU) you may need to install dependencies using the command
 ```
 apt install build-essential liblmdb-dev zlib1g-dev
 ```